kubeflow/pipelines/samples/contrib/pytorch-samples/README.md

 ## PyTorch Distributed Training with PyTorch Job Operator

-In this example, we deploy a pipeline to launch the distributed training of this BERT model file using the pytorch operator and deploy with torchserve using KFServing.
+In this example, we deploy a pipeline to launch the distributed training of this BERT model file using the pytorch operator and deploy with torchserve using KServe.

 ### Run the notebook